 - The sector also provides and maintains the physical infrastructures and buildings on which other industry sectors, and society depends.

 The construction sector is currently comprised of over 40,500 enterprises, almost 34% fewer than existed in 2006.
 Despite the reduction in number, the overall size profile remains broadly the same, with the vast majority (96.7%) engaging less than 10 people

 For detailed information on the up-to-date situation in this sector with regard to employment opportunities and prospects please go to the "Ask the Expert" section on the right hand side of this page.

 BUILDING AND CONSTRUCTION

 Useful Career Sheets from STEPS to Engineering [pdf files]

-A career in construction really depends on how much physical or technical work you want and the level you decide.
-In order to work in any capacity on a building site you must have a Safe Pass certificate.
+A career in construction really depends on how much physical or technical work you want and the level you decide you want to work at.

 Careers in construction can be divided into four areas: